kubev2v/getpublickey/README.md

 # getpublickey

-Monitor and manage public keys for services running on a disconnected private network.
+Monitor public keys for services running on a disconnected private network.

 ## Table of content: